cellml/libcellml/docs/dev_setup.rst

 Forking your own copy
 ---------------------

-Login to `GitHub <https://github.com/>`_ using your credentials and go to https://github.com/cellml/libcellml.
+Login to `GitHub <https://github.com/>`_ using your credentials and go to https://github.com/cellml/libCellML.

-Use the fork button to create a libcellml repository under your own account, see :numref:`fig_devSetup_githubFork` for locating this button.
+Use the fork button to create a libCellML repository under your own account, see :numref:`fig_devSetup_githubFork` for locating this button.

 .. _fig_devSetup_githubFork: